Awesome-Tabs/awesome-tabs-web/README.md

 npm run start
 ````

-Note: I'm using pm2 for production server, you should install it on server via 'npm install pm2 -g'.
+Note: We're using pm2 for production server, you should install it on server via 'npm install pm2 -g'.
 if you don't want to use pm2, just change pm2 with node in package.json file in scripts section.